Generic Name: peginterferon alfa-2b (peg-IN-ter-FEER-on AL-fa)

 - if you have a history of cancer, a weakened immune system, HIV infection, bone marrow problems (eg, low white blood cell levels, low platelet levels), an autoimmune disorder (eg, lupus, rheumatoid arthritis, psoriasis), or an organ transplant

-- if you have a history of heart attack or other heart problems (eg, irregular heartbeat), blood vessel problems, or high or low blood pressure
+- if you have a history of heart attack or other heart problems (eg, fast or irregular heartbeat), blood vessel problems, or high or low blood pressure

 - if you are on dialysis or have a history of kidney problems, diabetes or high blood sugar, blood problems (eg, sickle cell anemia, thalassemia), stroke, blood clots, bleeding problems, thyroid problems, lung or breathing problems (eg, asthma, chronic obstructive pulmonary disease [COPD], pneumonia), pancreatitis, high blood triglyceride levels, a certain type of bowel inflammation (colitis), or eye or vision problems (eg, those caused by diabetes or high blood pressure)

 - if you have poor dental hygiene or other dental problems